Isaiahfeldt/Chestnut/README.md

 Now every time the chest is used, an embed will be posted to your webhook with the configured title, description, color, and thumbnail.

-Here’s a ready-to-drop-in example guide for the new `--clear`, `--enable`, and `--disable` flags, written in the same style as your “Monitoring a Mailbox” example:

----

 ## Example: Fine-Tuning Event Messages